wamuumu/hlf-events/NEW.md

 ### ⚙️ Configuration

-### Network Configuration (`network.config`)

- This configuration file contains all the necessary variables for the network definition, including the Hyperledger Fabric settings and the default identity to use.
+The (`network.config`) configuration file contains all the necessary variables for the network definition, including the Hyperledger Fabric settings and the default identity to use.

 > [!TIP]
 > You can configure it according to your requirements.